I’m a Chicago-based content marketer with a journalist’s heart.

 I hold an MS from the Columbia University Graduate School of Journalism and earned my BA in anthropology from Lewis & Clark College.

-My creative writing has appeared in Off Assignment, McSweeney’s, The Rumpus and Catapult.
+My creative writing has appeared in Off Assignment and McSweeney’s, among others.
 I also write a Substack called Magic Silver Bullet.